bcgov/designatedlands/README.md

   Download data, load to postgres

 Options:
-  -s, --source_csv PATH  path to a csv that lists all input data and sources --email TEXT           a valid email address to use for DataBC downloads --dl_path PATH         path to folder for saving downloaded data -a, --alias TEXT       the 'alias' key identifing the layer of interest,
+  -s, --source_csv PATH  Path to csv that lists all input data sources --email TEXT           A valid email address, used for DataBC downloads --dl_path PATH         Path to folder holding downloaded data -a, --alias TEXT       The 'alias' key identifing the source of interest,
                          from source csv
   --help                 Show this message and exit.
 ```